Hybrid Work Systems for Neurodivergent Founders: Scale Without Hiring More Staff

 Growth must remain manageable.
 The safest progression is structured expansion.

-Scaling without structure increases stress.
-Scaling with structure increases capacity.
+Ultimately, scaling without structure increases stress.
+Conversely, scaling with structure increases capacity.

 The Hybrid Work Capacity Check